Sagnik-Das-03/memeShare/README.md

 ## *Sagnik Das*

-**MemeShare** is a toy project for api calling , it fetches a random meme from a subreddit.
+**MemeShare** is a toy project for api calling , it fetches a random programming meme from a subreddit.

 Time spent: **18** hours spent in total